The Commoner Class

 True Grit

 Your experience adventuring has toughened your resolve and ability to withstand any hardship you may face.
-Beginning at 9th level, when you begin your turn with no Grit Dice left in your pool, you instantly regain one expended Grit Die.
+Beginning at 9th level, you regain a single expended Grit Die at the start of each of your turns in combat.

 Common No More